Kas Turkey beaches

 Bath house in Patara ruins during sunset

 Within the city, you will get to explore the Roman triumphal arch, several temples, a necropolis, theatre buildings, bath houses, and even a parliament building.
-But what truly stood out to us was the colonnaded Harbor Street, which served as their main boulevard in the cities.
+But what truly stood out to us was the colonnaded Harbour Street, which served as their main boulevard in the cities.

-Stepping in, we could imagine the chariots and carriage carts rolling by, men working to unload the cargo as the nearby storekeepers hawked their produce.
+Wandering along the avenue, we could imagine the chariots and carriage carts rolling by, men working to unload the cargo as the nearby storekeepers hawked their produce.
 Both sides of the street were the remains of perfectly aligned marble columns, the coloration and fine grain detail of each beautiful and distinctive.

 Main boulevard at Patara ruin with columns on both sides